Giriraj-Kusoed/-Python_Fundamentals_Assignment/README.md

 4......Fourth project is a creation of a To-Do list app which can do things such as adding to-do tasks, deleting those tasks and viewing the list of all the added tasks.

+5......Fourth Project is the plotting of the given nepse data.